 - light brown sugar (optional)

-Directions for Cooking A Turnip Irish Style:
+Directions for Cooking A Turnip Irish Style

 Here you’ll find step-by-step photographic instructions to help you recreate this recipe successfully.
-There are plenty of tips included along the way.

 Peel and cube the rutabaga.